 What Is Pure Maple Syrup?

-Unlike imitation maple syrups that come with some suspicious ingredients like chemical food dyes, stabilizers, artificial maple extract, or honey, the real maple syrup is just that - 100% pure maple syrup.
+Pure maple syrup is 100% pure, unlike imitation maple syrups that come with some suspicious ingredients like chemical food dyes, stabilizers, artificial maple extract, or honey.

 Luckily, there are several excellent maple syrup brands which check all the boxes of your plant-based pantry.